cobwebos/docs/articles/storage/common/storage-migration-to-premium-storage.md

         $vm | Add-AzureDataDisk -ImportFrom -DiskLabel $diskLabel -LUN $dataDisk.Lun -MediaLocation $dataDisk.MediaLink }

-    # Edit this if you want to add more custimization to the new VM
+    # Edit this if you want to add more customization to the new VM
     # $vm | Add-AzureEndpoint -Protocol tcp -LocalPort 443 -PublicPort 443 -Name 'HTTPs'
     # $vm | Set-AzureSubnet "PubSubnet","PrivSubnet"